“Maybe I should kiss you to ease the tension?” Those were the last words I spoke before she broke my heart.

 “I know, and I’m sorry, I wish I didn’t have to do this, but I have to.”

 A tear ran down her cheek as we stood there in silence.
 Fully aware now of what we could do to each other.
-It was then I knew I couldn’t harm her.
+It was then I knew I couldn’t ever harm her.
 I tried to smile.

 “Maybe I should kiss you to ease the tension?”
 Was all I managed to say before I saw the sharpened wooden cross in her hand.